-A lopsided third period leaves the Capitals with an ugly 5-4 loss to the Panthers
+Capitals’ Peter Laviolette rips his team’s effort after an ugly 5-4 loss to the Panthers

+Washington was on its heels, looking lifeless.
+The Capitals were outshot 27-2 in the third — making it 51-27 for the game.
+Florida’s Sam Reinhart beat Capitals goalie Ilya Samsonov to the short side on the power play with 14.4 seconds left for the game-winner.
+Florida’s final three goals came on special teams — two on the power play, one shorthanded.

+“It was work.
+It was work,” Laviolette said.
+“There is nothing else I can say.
+We stopped working.
+They worked hard.
+We stopped working and that is how you get outshot [27-2].”

-Samsonov finished with 46 saves but suffered his first regulation loss of the season to fall to 9-1-1.
-He made his fourth consecutive start, the most of his NHL career.
+Samsonov finished with 46 saves but suffered his first regulation loss to fall to 9-1-1.
+He made his fourth consecutive start, which is the most of his NHL career.

-Florida’s four-goal third period started with Ryan Lomberg’s goal with 16:37 left to give the Panthers (15-4-3) and the home crowd some life.
+Florida’s four-goal third started with Ryan Lomberg’s tally with 16:37 left to give the Panthers (15-4-3) and the home crowd some life.
 Eetu Luostarinen scored on a shorthanded breakaway with 13:51 left to cut the Capitals’ lead to one, and Sam Bennett got the equalizer with 7:59 to go.

+Capitals center Lars Eller said the team was “playing slow” in the third period, and a combination of poor execution, being second to the puck and racking up penalty minutes swung the momentum in Florida’s favor.

+“Once they got the first one, we were not able to raise the pace or the execution or the desperation in our game, and it just snowballed from there,” Eller said.
+“It shouldn’t happen.
+We even addressed it before, going out to the third.”

-For Washington (14-4-5), youngsters Connor McMichael and Beck Malenstyn scored 11 seconds apart in the first period — Malenstyn’s tally was his first in the NHL — and the veterans contributed in a dominant second.
+Tuesday’s loss stung a little more for the Capitals because they had played two stellar periods.
+Youngsters Connor McMichael and Beck Malenstyn scored 11 seconds apart in the first period — Malenstyn’s tally was his first in the NHL — and the veterans contributed in a dominant second.

-Lars Eller gave the Capitals a 3-1 lead at 6:40 with his backhand dazzler on the rush.
+Eller gave the Capitals a 3-1 lead at 6:40 with a dazzler on the rush.
 Tom Wilson got the primary assist on the give-and-go play, giving him a five-game point streak.
 Defenseman Nick Jensen gave Washington a 4-1 lead with a shot from the slot with 7:20 left in the period, setting the stage for the Capitals’ collapse in the third.

 Here is what to know from Tuesday’s game: